versión en español

 himself find peace."

-Welcome to the web site of Spay/Panamá-Chiriquí
+the web site of Spay/Panamá-Chiriquí

 Together we can make a difference!

 Here in the highlands of Panama, in March of 2006 I and a few helpful volunteers began a mission to end the suffering of dogs and cats - often homeless, starving, and diseased - and to help educate people that their pets have feelings and need love, proper food, shelter, and water.
 We primarily provide low-cost spaying and neutering to the less advantaged Panamanians.
 I request $25 per dog and $15 per cat (currently my actual cost) but no one is turned away for inability to pay.
 The requested donation includes injections for the anesthesia, for pain, inflammation, anti-parasite, a long-lasting antibiotic, vitamin B-12, and treatment for fleas and ticks - plus a small payment to our excellent veterinarian.
 Thanks to his kind heart and dedication to the animals, he works very hard at our clinics for much less than what he earns in his busy private practice.

 In addition to the overpopulation problem, venereal disease is rampant in both male and female dogs in Panama.
 It is eventually fatal to both males and females.
 It is spread every time an infected male or female has sex.
 You usually won't know if your male or female dog has the disease until it reaches the advanced stage.
 At advanced stages, if you are paying close attention, you may notice some bleeding from the vagina of a female dog (which may be misinterpreted as being in heat)...or bleeding from the male dog's penis.
 The tumors can be surgically removed but can be done successfully only by a SKILLED vet like Dr. Andres Tello from Costa Rica who operates at our clinics.